 Specifically, it's made with yukon golds, green beans, hard-boiled eggs and herbs and a light mayo, olive oil and Dijon dressing.

-It's literally giving us life this summer.
+It's light, bright and fresh and it's literally giving us life this summer.

 How to make green bean potato salad